 This item focuses on percent.
 However, it also provides an opportunity to talk about ratios and strategies for approaching a problem.

-Use the information to answer the question.
-Holly's recipe for birdseed is $80\%$ sunflower chips.
-Holly has $16$ ounces of sunflower chips.
+Holly's recipe for birdseed is 80% sunflower chips.
+Holly has 16 ounces of sunflower chips.

 How many ounces of birdseed can Holly make using her recipe?
-Enter the answer in the box. ounces
+Enter the answer in the box.

 A. Problem Solving: Orientation & Strategy